Academy of Contemporary Music: History

+In May 2025 ACM was brought under the ownership of Richard Connell, CEO of Metropolis Studios, and Gordon Sweeney, installed as CEO of ACM.

 Awards

 In May 2008, ACM was awarded The Queen's Award for Enterprise: Innovation (Technology).
 In late 2009, with support from the University of Central Oklahoma, ACM opened a base outside of the UK in Downtown Oklahoma City, appointing Scott Booker as executive director.